What are lemon drop peppers?

 The lemon drop pepper also looks good as an ornamental chili?

 It does.
 The peppers start off green and age into a golden-rod yellow.
 They are a long tapered pepper that tops out about two to three inches in length.
 The pepper plants also bloom white flowers during the summer months.
 Best of all, if planted in frostless climates (or in a container that can be brought indoors during winter months), the lemon drop can act as a perennial bloomer.
 It’s a beautiful plant that adds a burst of bright color to any ornamental garden.

 Outside of their native Peru, where they’re widely used as a seasoning chili, lemon drops can be tough to find.
 Though they are growing in popularity all around the world due to their unique flavor and ornamental beauty.

 You won’t find these chilies often at garden stores (though it’s possible) and forget about seeing them fresh in a grocery store.
 You may stumble upon them at your local farmer’s market, but your best shot is to grow them yourself.
-Lemon drop pepper seeds are available in a variety of online retailers.
+Lemon drop pepper seeds are available in a variety of online retailers (Amazon).
 You may also come across lemon drop pepper powder and dried chilies online, but it could take some digging to find exactly what you want.

 So if you love tangy spice, the lemon drop pepper is one chili that should be on your radar.
 They are a harder get than most chilies on the pepper scale, but if you have a green thumb or are up for a good hunt, then you’re in for a unique and tasty treat.